Isospectral Graph Transformations, Spectral Equivalence, and Global Stability of Dynamical Networks: Introduction

-To aid in understanding this interplay between the structure (graph of interactions) and dynamics of a network we introduce in this paper the concept of an \textit{isospectral graph transformation}.
-Such transformations allow one to modify the structure of a network at the level of a graph while maintaining properties related to the network's dynamics.
+To aid in understanding this interplay between the structure (graph of interactions) and dynamics of a network in this paper we introduce the concept of an \textit{isospectral graph transformation}.
+Such transformations allow one to modify the structure of a network, at the level of a graph, while maintaining properties related to the network's dynamics.
+For the sake of the reader, we will present several of our results regarding isospectral graph transformations here in the introduction.
+However, we will do so in a very informal manner as exact formulations require the introduction of many formal definitions.

 Mathematically, an isospectral graph transformation is a graph operation that modifies the structure of a graph while preserving the eigenvalues of the graph's (weighted) adjacency matrix.

-We note here that besides modifying interactions, such transforms can also reduce or increase the number of nodes in a network.
-As not to violate the fundamental theorem of algebra, isospectral graph transformations preserve the spectrum of the graph (specifically number of eigenvalues) by allowing edges to be weighted by rational functions.
+Besides modifying interactions, such transforms can also reduce (or increase) the number of nodes in a network.
+As not to violate the fundamental theorem of algebra, isospectral graph transformations preserve the spectrum of the graph (in particular the number of eigenvalues) by allowing edges to be weighted by rational functions.
+In other words, a matrix of smaller size can have the same spectrum as a larger matrix if the entries of the smaller are allowed to be functions of a spectral parameter.
+This fundamental result is contained in theorem \ref{maintheorem}.

-We note that by allowing such weights it may appear that our procedure is trading the complexity of the graph's structure for complex edge weights.
-However, this is not the case.
-In fact, it is often possible isospectrally reduce a graph in such a way that the reduced graph's edges weights belong to a particularly nice set e.g. positive integers, real numbers, or the for unweighted graphs the weight set $\{1\}$ (see theorem \ref{maintheorem}).

-For a graph $G$ with vertex set $V$ this is done by reducing or expanding $G$ with respect to specific subsets of $V$ known as structural sets (see section 3.1 for exact definitions).
-As a typical graph has many different structural sets it is possible to consider different isospectral transformations of the same graph $G$ as well as sequences of such transformations as a reduced graph generally has its own structural sets.
+For a graph $G$ with vertex set $V$ this is done by reducing (or expanding) $G$ with respect to specific subsets of $V$ known as structural sets (see section 3.1 for exact definitions).
+As a typical graph has many different structural sets it is possible to consider different isospectral transformations of the same graph $G$ as well as sequences of such transformations.
+However, given the large number of possible reductions of a typical graph the results of theorems \ref{theorem-1} and \ref{theorem-3} are quite useful and central to the theory of isospectral graph reductions.

-In this regard, the flexibility of this procedure is reflected in the fact that for a typical graph $G$ it is possible to sequentially reduce $G$ to a graph on any nonempty subset of its original vertex set.
-This follows from an existence and uniqueness result regarding sequences of isospectral reductions.
-That is a typical graph $G$ can be uniquely reduced to a graph on any nonempty subset of its vertices (see theorem \ref{theorem-1} and theorem \ref{theorem0.1}).
-Because of this uniqueness, isospectral graph reductions can be used to induce new equivalence relations on the set of all graphs under some mild assumptions.
-Namely, two graphs (networks) are \textit{spectrally equivalent} if they can by isospectrally reduced to one and the same graph.